ARM-software/Tool-Solutions/ML-Frameworks/pytorch-aarch64/examples/README.md

 ## General optimization guidelines

+### Weight prepacking
+Linear layers calling ACL matmuls reorder weights during runtime by default.
+These reorders can be eliminated by calling `pack_linear_weights` as shown in `pack_linear_weights.py`.
+This improves the performance of any models calling a linear layer multiple times.

+### General flags
 There are several flags which typically improve the performance of PyTorch.

-### General flags

 `DNNL_DEFAULT_FPMATH_MODE`: setting the environment variable `DNNL_DEFAULT_FPMATH_MODE` to `BF16` or `ANY` will instruct ACL to dispatch fp32 workloads to bfloat16 kernels where hardware support permits. _Note: this may introduce a drop in accuracy._